Prosecuting OUI Drug Cases Are Harder Than Cases Involving Alcohol

 Lack of Trained Officers / Qualified Drug Recognition Experts

-Usually only one, or only few police officers in each department are a qualified as a Drug Recognition Expert (DRE).
+Usually only one, or only few police officers in each department are qualified as a Drug Recognition Expert (DRE).
 DREs undergo extensive training which qualifies them to perform a set of tests in a standardized method which is supposed to allow a police officer to determine if a vehicle operator’s impairment is related to drug use.
 It involves a series of tests which include the following:

 - Series of Periodic Vital Signs Examinations: A person’s normal resting heart rate is anywhere between 60 and 90 beats per minute.
 Someone that is under the influence of stimulants like methamphetamines will have tachycardia (an abnormally high heart rate.)
 Someone under the influence of an anti-anxiety medication like klonopin or a narcotic pain killer like Oxycontin will have bardycardia, which is an abnormally slow heart rate.
 The same goes for body temperature and blood pressure.

 - Dark Room Eye Examination: The muscles in our eyes allow our pupils to get bigger or smaller in response to changes in light levels.
 Drugs that are nervous system stimulants like cocaine cause our pupils to grow larger than normal (mydriasis) while central nervous system depressant drugs like heroin and Vicodin constrict our pupils which is known as Miosis.
 This dark room examination allows police to measure the pupil size as it reacts to changes in light.
 The change in pupil size is supposed to indicate the type of drug that was used.

 - Muscle Tone Examinations: certain drugs can cause our skeletal muscles to become rigid while other drugs like opiates and alcohol can cause them to become flaccid.